Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

-# Vectorspaces in ForTheL
+# Vector Spaces in ForTheL

-The goal of this project is to formalize vectorspaces in ForTheL.
+The goal of this project is to formalize vector spaces in ForTheL.

 ## Getting Started